Sonning Common Primary School

 Social Networking

-We know some children of Primary School age use social media and have accounts despite the recommended minimum age of 13.
-Below are some popular social media sites terms and conditions.
+We know some children of Primary School age use social media and have accounts despite the recommended UK minimum age of 13.
+In the EU most of these are restricted to under 16s.

 5 things parents need to know about TikTok